vikingdata/articles/databases/mysql/DOING/Mutiple_MySQL_virtualbox.md

 6. [Setup Master-Master](#mm)
 7. [Future](#f)

-Purpose is to install Multiple installations of MySQL.

-* * *
+Purpose is to install Multiple installations of MySQL in Linux under VirtualBox running in Windows.
+To set it up for Mac or Linux is almost trivial. * * *
 <a name=Links></a>Links
 -----
 * [VirtualBox images](https://www.virtualbox.org/wiki/Downloads)